Wrangler (TV series)

 Wrangler is an American Western television series starring Jason Evers that aired on the NBC television network from August 4 to September 15, 1960.

-In Wrangler, Evers played Pitcairn, a wrangler who roamed the Old West, finding adventures along the way.
+In Wrangler, Evers played Pitcairn, a wrangler who roamed the Old West, finding adventures and helping people along the way.
 However, Wrangler did not have much of a chance to find adventure because the series lasted only for six episodes.
 It was a summer replacement series for The Ford Show Starring Tennessee Ernie Ford, but did not garner high enough ratings to become a full-fledged series.

-"Wrangler" stood out among westerns chiefly because it was the first of its genre to be videotaped rather than filmed.
-It earned an Emmy nomination for Outstanding Achievement in Electronic Camerawork in 1961.

-Guest stars included Tyler McVey in the episode "Incident at the Bar M." UCLA has preserved that episode in its Film and Television Archive.
+This was the first time that Evers was a regular on a network TV series, and he was the only actor to appear in all episodes.
 Three years after Wrangler, Evers landed the lead in the 26-episode ABC drama Channing, set on a fictitious college campus.

+Wrangler was the first TV series created by future Star Trek creator Gene Roddenberry.

+Wrangler stood out among westerns chiefly because it was the first of its genre to be videotaped rather than filmed.
+It earned an Emmy nomination for Outstanding Achievement in Electronic Camerawork in 1961, but the innovative technique led to numerous production problems and delays at KTLA, where it was produced.

+Guest stars included Tyler McVey in the episode "Incident at the Bar M," also known as "Episode at the Bar M." UCLA has preserved that and other episodes in its Film and Television Archive.
+Another guest star was Don Spruance.